vistadataproject/nodeVISTA/setupDocker/README.md

 > docker run -p 9330:9430 -p 32:22 -p 9100:9000 -p 9030:9030 -d -P --name nodevista999cs nodevista999cs

 ## Connecting Clients

 To access the _Rambler_: http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.

-To browse the _Vista Data Model_: http://localhost:9100/schema
+To browse the native Vista Data Model (Fileman data model)_: http://localhost:9100/schema

-To query the raw Fileman database:  http://localhost:9100/query?fmql=DESCRIBE%202-25&format=HTML
+To query the Vista database (Fileman query):  http://localhost:9100/query?fmql=DESCRIBE%202-25&format=HTML

 But for CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
 Get that IP address ...